rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 ----------------------------------------------------------------
 ```

-***While modularising with many return values and multiple outputs and skip connections as return alue.
+***While modularising with many return values and multiple outputs and skip connections as return value.
 That increase the Foreward/Backward pass size too much(more than 1M MB).
 That makes the network not fix in the GPU memory.
-So that made me to include some blocks(Expecially Encoder block modules) inside the main MDEAS class.***
+So, that made me to include some blocks(Expecially Encoder and Init block modules) inside the main MDEAS class without much modularisation.***

 [Here is the modular Code](https://github.com/rohitrnath/Monocular-Depth-Estimation-and-Segmentation/blob/master/model/MDEASModel_backup.py)